Igor-Vuk/ultimate-react-boilerplate/README_app.md

 ### babel-plugin-webpack-alias ###

 * This plugin is simply going to take the aliases defined in our webpack config and replace require paths.
 It is especially useful when you rely on webpack aliases to keep require paths nicer but you can't use webpack in a context, for example for unit testing.
-* In tests we can not resolve imports of alias defined in webpack.
+* In tests we cannot resolve imports of alias defined in webpack.
 To fix this inside our `.babelrc` file we setup `babel-plugin-webpack-alias` when env = development.
 If nothing is defined env will default to development.

 ## Test Coverage ##